 Florida GED Schools and Program Information

-Florida's GED tests focus on reading, writing, social studies, science and mathematics, giving adults in Florida a chance to earn a State of Florida High School Diploma, along with GED transcripts for applying to colleges or other schools.
-GED testing and preparatory courses are available at testing centers, community colleges and adult education schools in Florida.
+Florida's GED test gives adults in the state a chance to earn a State of Florida High School Diploma, along with GED scores that can be used to apply to colleges or other schools.
+GED testing and preparatory courses are available through testing centers, community colleges and adult education schools in Florida.

-The mathematics section is divided into two parts.
-The first part consists of 25 questions in which students can use a calculator to help solve problems if necessary.
-The second part also consists of 25 questions that students must answer without using a calculator.
-Each mathematics section must be completed within 45 minutes.
+The mathematics section is presented as one section, but divided into two parts.
+The first part consists of five questions that students must answer without using a calculator.
+The second part allows students to use a calculator to help solve problems if necessary.

 Related to GED in Florida

 If you want to pursue a college education or find a better job, but you didn't complete high school, you might consider taking...

 If you've been taking Education Portal's courses to prepare for the GED, then soon you may be ready to enroll in a college or...